 Request a complimentary educator pass from the Education Manager so that you may fully preview the exhibition, discuss the tour focus with your guide and effectively introduce the museum and the art to your students.
 E-mail your request to email@example.com.

 A confirmation will be emailed to you upon scheduling your tour.
 The Education Manager will contact you to discuss specifics for your group.

 The museum is accessible to all visitors.
 Please notify the staff of any special needs or concerns when scheduling a tour.

 AMOCA is dedicated in continuing FREE tours for school-aged (Kindergarten through College) students!

 During our 50 minute long tours, students and their teachers will participate in exhibition discussions and lessons that encourage individual response.
 Classes may also take part in an exhibition-related art making lesson ($5 a student).
-These tours will be tailored to class and instructor needs, and the Education Coordinator will be available to meet with teachers in advance for a free curriculum consultation.
+These tours will be tailored to class and instructor needs, and the Education Manager will be available to meet with teachers in advance for a free curriculum consultation.